Application¶

 Spring AI Playground is a tool-first Spring Boot application with several UI surfaces layered on top of a shared runtime.
 The primary packaged experience is a cross-platform desktop app; Docker and source execution are supported as alternative runtimes.

 This page explains how the system is organized, how requests flow through it, and where to extend it.
 It is intended for contributors, integrators, and anyone evaluating how the product is built under the hood.
-The sandbox-specific architecture — defense-in-depth model, policy resolution, threat-to-layer mapping, and known limitations — has its own page at AI Agent Tool Safety Architecture.

 Design Goals¶